researchart/fse20/submissions/functional/176-alhazen/INSTALL.md

 # Alhazen itself

-Download XXX, and follow the instructions in the readme within the archive.
+Download https://storage.googleapis.com/fse2020-alhazen/artifacts.tar.gz, and follow the instructions in the readme within the archive.